rdilweb/docs/docs/libraries/picklecore.md

 To apply custom HTML in `<head>`, add a file called `_includes/metadata/extra.html` and put any HTML in that file.

 Note: this will not work if you specify the `no_extra_head` key in your config as `true`.

+## Optional Plugins

+Certain Jekyll plugins are optional, but we have configurations and presets for them.
+These include:

+* `jekyll-archives` - you can use the `archive.html` layout, which comes built-in to PickleCore.
+* `jekyll-sitemap`
+* `jekyll-feed`
+* and more, PickleCore normally doesn't mess any plugins up!

 ## Source